Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- <ins>Dynamic Binding:</ins> The `MakeAttack()` function is a key part of the process.
-It first attempts to activate the ability and, if successful, dynamically `binds a callback` to the ability's `OnGameplayAbilityEndedWithDataBP` delegate.
-This ensures the `OnAttackAbilityEnded()` function is called at the precise moment the attack concludes.
+- <ins>Attack Execution and Dynamic Binding:</ins> The `MakeAttack()` function is central to the state's lifecycle management and `execution`.
+It first calls `TryActivateAbilityByClassAndReturnInstance` to `initiate the ability`.
+If the activation is successful, the state establishes a `dynamic binding` by adding the `OnAttackAbilityEnded()` callback to the activated ability's `OnGameplayAbilityEndedWithDataBP` delegate.
+This ensures the `AttackState` is notified and can proceed with its exit logic the precise moment the ability concludes.
 ```c++
 void UAttackStateBase::MakeAttack()
 {